tae479/Tutorial/README.md

-YOUR NAME
+YOUR NAME Tae

 Brief introduction

-Role in project: (e.g. team leader, assignment uploader, programmer, etc)
+Role in project:  programmer

-Preferred branch of engineering: (e.g. civil, mechanical, etc)
+Preferred branch of engineering: civil